FAQ

 Do you have a waitlist?

-Yes, our waitlist is approximately12 months out.
+Yes.
 If you are interested in adding your name to our waitlist please go to > Services > OT and add your information to the google forms button located at the bottom of the page.

 What is pediatric occupational therapy (OT) ?